-What personal information do we hold?
+What personal information do we keep?

-- Identity data: name, gender, age, marital status, nationality;
+- Identity data: Name, gender, age, marital status, nationality;

-- Contact details: address, email, telephone number;
+- Contact details data: Address, email, telephone number;

-- Family information: your family and dependents;
+- Family data: Family and dependents;

 How we do collect your personal information?